steltenpower/swipaLOD/README.md

    |        |uni's personnel reg.      |https://...      |
    |      V | enter name               | enter URL       |

-4. ontologies available in this thoughtspace.
+4. ontologies available in this canvas.
 One could make entry convenient by a table like:

    |checkbox|name                    |URL        |
    |--------|------------------------|-----------|